Evangelicalism: Other views

 In terms of denominational beliefs regarding science and the origin of the earth and human life, some evangelicals support young Earth creationism.
 For example, Answers in Genesis, founded in Australia in 1986, is an evangelical organization that seeks to defend the thesis.
 In 2007, they founded the Creation Museum in Petersburg, in Kentucky and in 2016 the Ark Encounter in Williamstown.
-Since the end of the 20th century, literalist creationism has been abandoned by some evangelicals in favor of intelligent design.
+Since the end of the 20th century, young-earth creationism has been abandoned by some evangelicals in favor of intelligent design.
 For example, the think tank Discovery Institute, established in 1991 in Seattle, defends this thesis.
 Other evangelicals who accept the scientific consensus on evolution and the age of Earth believe in theistic evolution or evolutionary creation—the notion that God used the process of evolution to create life; a Christian organization that espouses this view is the BioLogos Foundation.
+A number of evangelicals adhere to Old Earth creationism, which is in harmony of the scientific consensus on the age of the Earth.

 The majority of evangelical Christians believe that holding private property is right and normal, while at the same time honoring tithing and generosity such as hospitality.
 Some groups such as the Bruderhof hold out shared property as an evangelical, biblical ideal that should be practiced.

 Pentecostal Evangelical Roma communities in Romania that have been evangelized by American missionaries, who mostly belong to Kalderash and Muchwaya Roma groups and once belonged to the Eastern Orthodox Christian Church, do not see the Muslim Roma (Xoraxane) as Roma and call them gypsies or simply muzzi, as long as they belong to Islam.

+Stephens and Giberson noted that "a small but growing minority of evangelicals even consider themselves liberal."